jmithani110/veracode-uploadandscan-action1/README.md

 **Optional** BOOLEAN - When set to true, Veracode only scans the top-level modules in your files.
 Veracode recommends that you use the toplevel parameter if you want to ensure the scan completes even though there are non-fatal errors, such as unsupported frameworks.

+### `maxretrycount`
+**Optional** INTEGER - Number of times to retry polling for the status of a failed build.
+Value range is 0 to 5, where 0 specifies to not retry polling.

 ## Example usage

 The following example will upload all files contained within the folder_to_upload to Veracode and start a static scan.